aljimenez5/goals-social/more_functionality_ideas.md

 - Allow users to 'copy' a goal and/or step (track the copies for the original)
 - Add 'goals' categories
 - Add search bar for categories (or dropdown)

+Things not to forget:

+- Error message when Parent goal is deleted
+- Do not duplicate